Rashaqama/Hemi-Miner-Guide/README.md

 Copy code
 cd hemi
 🔑 Step 4: Generate a New Wallet
-If you don’t have a wallet yet or this is your first time setting up Hemi-Miner, you’ll need a new one.
+If you don’t have a wallet yet or are setting up Hemi-Miner for the first time, you’ll need to create one.

 Generate a new wallet:

 bash
 Copy code
 ./keygen -secp256k1 -json -net="testnet" > ~/popm-address.json
-View your wallet address to confirm it was created:
+View your wallet address to confirm it was created successfully:

 bash
 Copy code
 cat ~/popm-address.json
 🌐 Step 5: Set Up Environment Variables
-Set up the required environment variables.
-Replace yourpk with your private key.
+Replace yourpk with your private key and set up the required environment variables:

 bash
 Copy code